mantidproject/mantid/docs/source/interfaces/Indirect Fitting.rst

 ~~~~~~~~~~~~~~~~~~

 In MsdFit, IqtFit and ConvFit below the fit model selection and preview plots, the spectra to be fit can be selected.
-The 'Fit Spectra' drop-down menu allows for selecting either 'Range' or 'String'.
+The 'Fit Spectra' drop-down menu provides two options ('Range' and 'String') to specificity the fit spectra.
 If 'Range' is selected, you are able to select a range of spectra to fit by
 providing the upper and lower bounds.
 If 'String' is selected you can provide the spectra to fit in a text form.
 When selecting spectra using text, you can use '-' to identify a range and ',' to separate each spectrum/range.